Frequently Asked Questions – Dance Program:

-A. The dancers at IPAC will participate in 2 recitals throughout our 2012-2013 dance season.
+A. The dancers at IPAC will participate in 2 recitals throughout our dance season.
 Each recital is held 2 to 3 days (over a weekend).
 Parent chaperones and volunteers receive a $10 IPAC Gift Certificate.
-Generally speaking, our A Christmas Spectacular! is held over the last weekend of November/first weekend of December and our Spring Recital is held the 3rd weekend of May.
+Generally speaking, our Winter Performance is held over the last weekend of second weekend of December and our Spring Recital is held the 3rd weekend of May.

 Q. What are your costume fees?

-A. We have some of the most competitive costume prices on the costumes we order for the Holiday Show and the Spring Recital!
-All of your answers regarding these questions can be found via this link: Information-Packet-2016_2017
+A. We have some of the most competitive costume prices on the costumes we order for the Winter Performance and the Spring Recital!
+All of your answers regarding these questions can be found via this link: Information-Packet-2019_2020

 Q. Can I observe my child’s dance class?